 Storing and Capping Honey and Honeycomb

-Once the honey has been made, the bees store it in the honeycomb cells and cap it with wax to keep it fresh.
-The wax caps also provide protection from predators and other bees who may try to steal the surplus honey.
+Once the honey has been made on the water content is sufficiently low, the Bees cap it with wax to keep it fresh for use later.
+The wax caps also provide protection from predators such as wasps who may try to steal any surplus honey.

 The colour and taste of honey can vary depending on the type of flower the bees collected the nectar from.
-Some popular types of honey we sell include Welsh Wildflower and Welsh Heather Honey.
+Some popular types of honey we sell include our award-winning Welsh Wildflower Soft Set Honey and Welsh Heather Honey.

 How Long Do Bees Take to Make Honey?